tcarrio/macos-screensaver-launcher/README.md

 Ever wanted to run the macOS screensaver from the Spotlight?
 So did I.

-Say `Hi` to the most basic Go script in the literal world.
+Say `Hi` to the most basic Go script in the literal world with more shell scripting around it than actual Go code.

 ## Building